best-practice-and-impact/qa-of-code-guidance/README.md

 * Provide examples of good and/or bad practices to support your content
 * Take on feedback from users and other developers

+Any content that is in early development, should be kept under the `early_development` directory.
+While content that is ready for publication belongs under `book`.
+All pages in `book` must be referenced in `_toc.yml` or a warning will be raised and the changes will not be published.

 ### Submitting contributions

+If you are not a member of BPI and would like to contribute, please create a fork of the repository.
+You should create a new branch to collect related changes that you make.
 Once you're happy with any changes you've made to the book, you should raise a [Pull Request](https://github.com/best-practice-and-impact/qa-of-code-guidance/pulls) to the `master` branch of the book's repository.

 Please start your pull request title with a keyword to indicate the type of change(s):